softcraft-development/typonomy/README.md

 `const array = require('typonomy/array')`

 CommonJS modules are typically used by older Node.JS applications.

+### Browser script.

+Exports all code as a ES6 script suitable for inclusion in browsers.

+`<script src='typonomy/dist/browser/index.js'>`

+You can also include submodules:

+`<script src='typonomy/dist/browser/array.js'>`

+Browser scripts are typically used by older web browser-based applications.

 ## License
 Typonomy is licensed under the [MIT License](https://opensource.org/licenses/MIT).